uPVC Spray Painting Cost

 Labour Costs and Timescales

-However, in general, painters charge around £150 to £400 per day for paint projects.
+In general, painter and decorators charge around £150 to £400 per day for larger projects.
 Labour prices can vary significantly depending on location.
-For instance, labour prices tend to be above the UK average in the southeast of England while they are generally below the nationwide average in north England, Scotland and Northern Ireland.
+For example, prices are more expensive than the rest of the UK in places such as London or the South of the UK compared to further North.

 Naturally, the larger the project, the longer it will generally take, and the longer it takes, the more expensive the job will likely be.